 Kirkland's Capital Improvement Program continues to lay the groundwork for a safe, healthy and vibrant community.
 This year, the program's project engineers are managing a variety of projects.
-They include the replacement of a sewer and water main along Northeast 80th Street, the designs for a safer and more efficient 100th Avenue Northeast and Juanita Drive.
-These projects also include the paving of seven sections of Kirkland's busier streets, as well as the sealing of 15 lane-miles of neighborhood roads.
-This year, the Capital Improvement Program will design Kirkland's first bicycle and pedestrian greenway--along Northeast 75th Street.
+They include a Juanita Drive makeover, several upgrades to water and sewer mains throughout the city, the design for a safer and more efficient 100th Avenue Northeast.
+These projects also include the paving of several sections of Kirkland's busier streets, as well as the sealing of 15 lane-miles of neighborhood roads.
+This year, the Capital Improvement Program will design Kirkland's first bicycle and pedestrian greenways--along Northeast 75th Street and 128th Avenue Northeast.

 Capital Improvement Program

 All of these projects are detailed in Kirkland's 2017 - 2022 Capital Improvement Program

 , which includes nearly 350 City Council-approved projects.